New Tech

 The technology addresses a fundamental question: how do solar powered cars work?
 Monocrystalline photovoltaic panels integrated into vehicle roofs, hoods, and body panels convert sunlight into electricity, either supplementing battery power during driving or recharging parked vehicles.
 While current models provide 10-40 miles of supplemental daily range rather than complete energy independence, this reduces grid dependency and extends practical driving range significantly.

-Renewable Energy Transportation: A New Era
+Renewable Energy Transportation: A Current Shift

 Renewable energy transportation encompasses far more than solar panels on car roofs.
 The sector includes hydrogen fuel cells powered by renewable electricity, battery-electric vehicles charged from solar and wind sources, and hybrid systems that optimize multiple clean energy inputs.
 Hyundai's solar roof NEXO hydrogen SUV exemplifies this integration, cutting emissions by 25% compared to conventional hydrogen vehicles through onboard solar supplementation.